In this article

 Image of Osano's cookie banner for GDPR.
 It reads, "This website stores data such as cookies to enable essential site functionality, as well as marketing, personalization, and analytics.
 You may change your settings at any time or accept the default settings.
 You may close this banner to continue with only essential cookies.
 [Link to Cookie Policy].
 Below this is a link to "Storage Preferences" and three toggles to turn "Marketing," "Personalization" and "Analytics" cookies on or off.
 To the right are three buttons to "Save," "Accept All," or "Reject All."Image of Osano's Cookie Banner for GDPR

 Another term for opt-in consent is explicit consent.
-That is to say, an explicit consent banner does not assume website visitors have given consent to data collection unless the visitor explicitly indicates their consent.
-The banner remains active until the visitor interacts with it, and often provides visitors the option of selecting which categories of cookies they do or do not agree to.
+This means the banner does not assume website visitors have given consent to data collection unless they explicitly indicate their consent.
+It remains active until the visitor interacts with it, and often allows visitors to select which categories of cookies they do or do not agree to.

 Under explicit or opt-in consent regimes, you may only load essential cookies for a first-time visitor.
-After they consent to non-essential cookies, then you can proceed and load those as well.
+After they consent to non-essential cookies, you can load those as well.

 Opt-out Consent